Averydx/PF_Estimation/ParticleFilter/readme.txt

 i.e. in a forecasting application

+--forecast
+If specified the algorithm will stop after len(observation_data)/2 and propagate each particle forward using the last values of beta

 Example of execution after entering venv with simulated data:

 python main.py --iterations 500 --population 100000 --particles 50000 --simulate_data true --initial_seed 0.1